M66B/XPrivacyLua/XPRIVACY.md

 	* ~~return fake unmounted state~~ not privacy related
 	* ~~prevent access to provided assets (media, etc.)~~ will result in crashes

+The supported Android versions provide the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider.html), which apps should use to open files instead of opening files directly.
+Moreover, the supported Android versions provide [runtime permissions](https://developer.android.com/training/permissions/requesting.html), so you can always choose to not grant storage permission to an app.

 <a name="system"></a>
 * System
 	* **return an empty list of installed applications**